 Phone: (02) 4929 3898

 Anna is an APA member and Work Cover accredited physiotherapist.
 She trained under academic scholarship at the Auckland University of Technology (New Zealand), obtaining her Bachelor of Health Sciences (Physiotherapy) qualification.
 Her passion has always been in musculoskeletal physiotherapy and she has been in private practice since 2007.
-Anna is one of our qualified Women’s Health Physiotherapists, treating pre and post natal related injuries and concerns, including pregnancy related pelvic girdle pain, internal release, and continence.
-She is also completed her introductory and intermediate trigger point dry needling courses with GEMt.
+Anna is one of our qualified Women’s Health Physiotherapists, completing her intro and advanced course in 2017 including fitting of Pessaries for prolapse and stress incontinence.
+She also completed her introductory and advanced trigger point dry needling courses with GEMt.

 Dip.
 Remedial Massage